iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 ## Rendering plots

-Similarly, `evaluate` writes `precision`, `recall`, and `thresholds` values into JSON arrays (shown below) in the the `eval/prc/train.json` and `eval/prc/test.json` [plots files].
+Similarly, `evaluate` writes `precision`, `recall`, and `thresholds` values into JSON arrays (shown below) in the `eval/prc/train.json` and `eval/prc/test.json` [plots files].
 It also generates a custom `eval/importance.png` image showing a bar chart of features' importance.

 ```json
 { "precision": 0.021473008227975116, "recall": 1.0, "threshold": 0.0 },